 Take advantage of discount codes and referral programs: be sure to sign up for email lists and texts to receive notifications for free shipping or sales.
+You can also make the most of sites like https://www.getyourcouponcodes.com which give big discount codes on big retail sites.
 If a store offers a referral program like ThredUp, share your referral code with friends and family to and you both earn credits.
 If a store has a high free shipping minimum, shop online with a friend and split the shipping cost.

 Use search filters wisely: online secondhand stores tend to have large volumes of inventory so things can get pretty overwhelming rather quickly.
 We recommend narrowing it down to a very specific item, brand, or size.